BrentGrammer/PROGNOTES/GraphQL/Notes.md

 # GraphQL

 - A **spec** that describes a declarative query language that clients can use to ask an API for exact data they want.
 Strongly typed schemas and flexibility in how the API resolves data acheives this.
+- usign graphql, you have the luxury of requesting your data in the format that you desire (with REST, you are constrained by what the backend returns).

 ### Main Terms